- Purchase the complete Expat Arrivals Hong Kong Guide (PDF)

 Private healthcare in Hong Kong

-Healthcare schemes vary widely, so finding out what is included in an employer-sponsored scheme is important and, for those securing a plan themselves, comparing quotes before settling on a service provider is a good idea.
+Healthcare schemes vary widely, so finding out what is included in an employer-sponsored scheme is important and, for those securing a plan themselves, we recommend comparing quotes before settling on a service provider.

 Private hospitals in Hong Kong